Pagiri: Release and reception

 The film, along with Sadhuram 2, was only released at 6pm at Chennai on 16 September due to the Kaveri River water dispute.

-The Times of India gave the film a rating of two out of five stars and stated that "The film feels like a missed opportunity, especially at a time when farmers are fighting for water".
-Deccan Chronicle gave the film the same rating and wrote that " In the end, Pagiri is a very novel twist to the 'common man woes' idea, but shallow comedy undermines the impact it could have had".
+The Times of India gave the film 2 out of 5 stars.
+It noted that while the central conflict had value, the actual "filmmaking is at best TV serial-ish."
+It stated that the project "feels like a missed opportunity, especially at a time when farmers are fighting for water".

+Deccan Chronicle gave a 2 out of 5 rating.
+It pointed out structural failures in the screenplay, writing that "having taken a serious script, the director has instead resorted to lackluster narration and murky scenes in the name of comedy."
+It also noted that this "shallow comedy undermines the impact it could have had".

 A critic from The New Indian Express wrote that "The plot had the potential to turn into an interesting satire and the director has made an attempt to move away from a formulaic-setting too.
 But the lack of fizz and punch in the script has turned it into a mediocre fare".